Deep

 agents, cognitive robots, etc. These entities are becoming users of various

-Hacking.
-Very recent articles related to security aspects of Deep Learning
+target for Cognitive Hacking.
+Very recent articles related to security aspects

-noticed numerous potential risks of influencing outcomes of Machine Learning
+of Deep Learning noticed numerous potential risks of influencing outcomes of

 We will